Date of Degree

 Copyright 2010 Daniel Carl Munksgaard

 Munksgaard, Daniel Carl.
-"Warblog without end: online anti-Islamic discourses as persuadables." dissertation, University of Iowa, 2010.
+"Warblog without end: online anti-Islamic discourses as persuadables."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.